Emergency Flotation and Reserve Bouyancy

 Calculate Size Of Airboxes

-Filling Air Tanks with Foam
+Filling Airboxes with Foam

 If you look at how to recover a duck in the essays above, you will see that you really only need one set of airboxes on one side of the boat, but ducks usually built with flotation chambers on both sides, so that way you have double protection.
+If you loose or break the airboxes on one side, you can flip your hull the other way

-Being scared of knock downs and capsizing:
+Being scared of knock downs and capsizing

-PLEASE -- Practice knocking your boat over and recovering her.
-You can practice by simply tie a long rope from a dock, row her to the end of the line and pull her over.
-If for some reason you can't recover her, simply swim back and pull the boat back to shore with the line.
+If you have proper airboxes built into your duck, carry a bailer, and you practice recovering your boat, it becomes almost like capsizing an air mattress in your backyard swimming pool.
+Please practice knocking your boat over and recovering her.
+One way to practice is tie a long rope from a dock, row her to the end of the line and pull her over.
+If for some reason you can't recover her, simply swim back and pull the boat back with the line.
 Figure out what went wrong, and try again.

 Strike Something and Damage Hull - Emergency Hole Repair